Skip to main content

 Autumn term 1

-Healthy eating – This topic begins with the language and syntax required to talk about healthy and unhealthy lifestyles.
-Students will revisit the topic of food and drink to describe their eating habits and discuss what constitutes healthy and unhealthy eating.
+Food and drink– This topic begins with the language and syntax required to talk about food and drink preferences.
+Students will describe their current eating habits and discuss what they used to eat when they were younger.
 They will learn to use adverbs to express frequency.
-Students will talk about how they celebrate Halloween using 3 time frames.
+Students talk about their eating habits using 3 time frames.

 Autumn term 2